 FURTHER NOTES:ENFORCEMENT: Violations of race rules will result in a time penalty for each infraction of up to one hour at the discretion of race marshals.
 Depending upon the severity of the violation and other factors, including but not limited to flagrancy of the violation and safety considerations, violators may be disqualified from the race at any time at the discretion of the Race Director.
 A second violation of the required team hand-off and individual support location rule WILL result in DQ.
 This is a permit and safety obligation.
 No exceptions.
 Race marshals and staff will be monitoring the course throughout the race for runner health and safety and rules compliance.

 MARSHAL’S JOB—NOTE TO ALL.
 Race marshals will be on the route to assist runners and teams as needed.
 Some will be driving in separate vehicles and others will be imbedded with teams or individual runners’ crews.
-Marshals will monitor compliance with race rules and be empowered to levy penalties.
-When workload and circumstances permit (including direction being traveled), marshals may ferry “dropped” runners to the next aid station.
+Marshals will monitor compliance with race rules and be empowered to levy penalties, including disqualification.
+When workload and circumstances permit (including direction being traveled), marshals may ferry un-crewed “dropped” runners to the next aid station.
+Other race staff will assist in such cases as time and circumstances permit.
 Marshals are NOT authorized to provide medical support, but will attempt to reach medical staff or call 911, when warranted.

-TEAM VOLUNTEER.
-CAPTAINS: THIS IS A RACE REQUIREMENT.
-Virtually ALL ultra-distance team relay races have significant volunteer requirements.
-(Ragnar requires EVERY team to provide three race volunteers.)
+TEAM VOLUNTEER TO WORK 4 HOURS--READ CAREFULLY.
+CAPTAINS: THIS IS A RACE REQUIREMENT FOR SOME TEAMS.
+Virtually all ultra-distance team relay races have significant volunteer requirements.
+Ragnar, for example, requires EVERY team to provide three race volunteers.
 Without this help, it is extremely difficult for ultra-distance races to provide necessary runner support during the event.
 For KEYS100, each team with one or more team members residing within 50 miles of any point along the course MUST provide at least one race volunteer to be available on race weekend for a minimum of four (4) hours to work at an aid station, the finish line, packet pick-up or similar position.
 A team driver does NOT meet this requirement!
-(Online Volunteer Registration is required; this allows volunteers to select the position and time slot they prefer--first come, first served--and to confirm that they are fulfilling your team requirement.)
+Online Volunteer Registration is required; this allows volunteers to select the position and time slot they prefer--first come, first served--and to confirm that they are fulfilling your team requirement.
 FOR 2017, ALL TEAMS REQUIRED TO PROVIDE A VOLUNTEER MUST DO SO NO LATER THAN MAY 1.
-FAILURE TO COMPLY WILL MAKE THE TEAM INELIGIBLE FOR RACE AWARDS.
-While this is a race requirement, we respectfully request your help in identifying and encouraging as many people as possible to volunteer.
+FAILURE TO COMPLY WILL MAKE THE TEAM INELIGIBLE FOR RACE AWARDS and TO ATTEND THE POST-RACE PARTY.
+While this is a race requirement, we respectfully request everyone's help in encouraging as many people as possible to volunteer.
 (It is inevitably a gratifying and inspiring experience for those who do.)
 Please do your fair share in support of the race: identify your team volunteer and have him/her register before May 1st.
 This requirement will be monitored and enforced.